ibuetler/docker-keycloak-traefik-workshop/README.md

 mousepad keycloak-gatekeeper.conf
 ```

-Please specify your own `client secreti`.
+Please specify your own `client secret`.
 Everything else can be the same as in the screenshot below.

 ![run2](images/run2.png)